Home » Articles » Out and About » Family Walks » Climb to the top of Munibung Hill. The view is spectacular!

 Climb to the top of Munibung Hill.
 The view is spectacular!

-Sitting around 160 metres above sea level, Munibung Hill connects the suburbs of Warners Bay, Speers Point, Boolaroo and Macquarie Hills.
+Sitting around 160 metres above sea level, Munibung Hill connects the suburbs of Warners Bay, Speers Point, Boolaroo, and Macquarie Hills.
 Even Argenton and Glendale are also attached to this historic land.
 If this hill could talk it would tell many stories.
-From the Awabakal people and it’s significance during dream time to the early European settlers.
-As we walked along its trails it’s almost an uncanny feeling being immersed in nature in ‘suburbia’.
-Lake Macquarie is full of rich history, and Munibung Hill is yet another chapter to be explored.
+From the Awabakal people and its significance during dream time to the early European settlers.
+As we walked along its trails it was almost an uncanny feeling being immersed in nature in ‘suburbia’.
+Lake Macquarie is rich in history, and Munibung Hill is yet another chapter to be explored.

 Getting to Munibung Hill

 There are multiple entry points where you can access Munibung Hill.
-Whilst entry through LakeLands may be a nice starting point, they all lead to a section in the track which is badly eroded.
+Whilst entry through Lakelands may be a nice starting point, they all lead to a section in the track that is badly eroded.
 We decided on entry via Lucilla Ridge in Macquarie Hills for ease of parking.

 Entry Points include: